Stanford University

 Nearby Top Colleges

-Here are some notable universities surrounding Stanford University:
+Here are some notable schools surrounding Stanford University:

-University of California-Los Angeles - With a rank of 15, UCLA is one of the most prestigious public universities in the United States, known for its diverse student body and strong research output.
+University of California-Los Angeles - With a rank of 15, UCLA is known for its diverse programs, vibrant campus culture, and significant impact on research and innovation.

 Campus Safety